iwanders/battleground_construct/README.md

 The vehicle has a differential drive base.
 The turret rotation joint is located exactly above the differential drive base.
 Exactly above the turret joint is the barrel joint.
 The radar joint is located above the turret joint.
 There is a rigid member between the radar joint and the radar.
+A visualisation of the kinematic chain can be found in this [image](./media/unit_artillery_kinematic_chain.png).

 ## Game rules